oddbird/oddleventy/content/tools/oddcontrast.md

 {{ embed.img(
   src='projects/color-ratio.jpg',
-  alt='showing the red and yellow colors at 4.37:1 contrast ratio
-    failing for AA Normal, AAA Normal, and AAA Large font sizes, but passing for AA Large font size'
+  alt='showing a purple background color and a peach foreground color with a 3.95:1 contrast ratio failing for AA Normal, AAA Normal, and AAA Large font sizes, but passing for AA Large font size'
 ) }}

 ## What New Features Should OddContrast Have?